 Birding on the Edge (of Avalon)

 This two-day tour explores one of Newfoundland’s most rare and special places – the sub-arctic barrens of the southeast Avalon Peninsula.
 We will search for tundra birds such as Willow Ptarmigan, Horned Lark and migrating Whimbrel.
 Seabirds such as Atlantic Puffin, Black Guillemot and Razorbill can be found nesting along the rugged coast and towering cliffs.
 Sheltered patches of forest and tuckamore are home to hardy songbirds such as Boreal Chickadee, Yellow-bellied Flycatchers and Gray Jays.
 And with any luck we may spot some of the world’s southernmost woodland caribou, moose or frolicking whales!
 We’ll enjoy a guided hike to the ancient fossils of Mistaken Point (UNESCO World Heritage Site), and visit two of the island’s most iconic lighthouses including Cape Race which played a prominent role in the final hours of the Titanic tragedy.
 Read more here.
 (Tour includes optional transportation, Entry fee @ Mistaken Point, two picnic-style lunches, breakfast and one night accommodations in beautiful Trepassey.
-Prices start at $425 + HST; Single room supplement: $50; Please contact for specifics.)
+Please contact for specifics.)

 * These tours can be combined for a comprehensive 4-day tour of the Avalon Peninsula.